 STEP 1 = Season your turkey as desired (I use garlic, salt, pepper, onion, thyme) and place BREAST DOWN in an oven-safe “turkey bag”.

 STEP 2 = Roast turkey according to directions on oven bags (based on the weight of the turkey).
-Allow turkey to rest in the juices until it’s cool enought to handle.
+Allow the turkey to rest in the juices until it’s cool enough to handle.

-STEP 3 = Remove meat from the bones and refrigerate in a large food storage container.
+STEP 3 = Remove meat from the bones and refrigerate in a large food storage container (save the bones for Step 4).

 STEP 5 = Reheat turkey meat in slow cookers or large roasting pan, covered in broth.

-If you want to do it in the oven, you’ll probably only need 1 hour at 250ºF — but make sure you pour broth in the pan and cover with a lid or tinfoil so the broth doesn’t evaporate.
+If you want to do it in the oven, you’ll probably only need 1 hour at 250ºF — but make sure you pour the broth into the pan and cover it with a lid or tinfoil so the broth doesn’t evaporate.

-It won’t look as pretty as a nicely dressed bird, but it will taste amazing and you’ll save yourself so much stress and mess!
+Your finished turkey won’t look as pretty as a nicely dressed bird, but it will taste amazingly juicy and you’ll save yourself so much stress and mess!

 Make-Ahead Hot Side Dishes

-Every recipe below can be made 1-4 days in advance, covered, and refrigerated until your Thanksgiving Meal.
+Every recipe below can be made 1 to 4 days in advance, covered, and refrigerated until your Thanksgiving Meal.

 Simply preheat your oven to 350ºF and throw everything into the oven at the same time (about 45 -60 minutes).
 Or cook in a slow cooker on low for 4 hours.

-Make sure your food is covered if you’re reheating it in the oven.
+Make sure your food is covered with foil if you’re reheating it in the oven.

 - Sausage Stuffing